MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 # [C++](#tab/cpp)

 You can use the data provided in the Event arguments of [add_ContextMenuRequested](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2experimental6#add_contextmenurequested) to display a custom context menu with entries of your choice.
-For this case, you specify `Handled` to be `true` and request a deferral.
+For this case, you specify `Handled` (using `put_Handled`) to be `true` and request a deferral.

+* **[ICoreWebView2Experimental6](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2experimental6)** - This interface is an extension of `ICoreWebView2` that supports `ContextMenuRequested` event.
+   * [add_ContextMenuRequested](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2experimental6#add_contextmenurequested) - Adds an event handler for the `ContextMenuRequested` event.

 * **[ICoreWebView2ContextMenuRequestedEventArgs](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2experimentalcontextmenurequestedeventargs)** (`ICoreWebView2ExperimentalContextMenuRequestedEventArgs`) - Event args for the `ContextMenuRequested` event.
    * [put_Handled](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2experimentalcontextmenurequestedeventargs#put_handled) - Sets whether the `ContextMenuRequested` event is handled by host after the event handler completes or if there is a deferral then after the deferral is completed.